MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 ### The compute network for Azure Stack HCI

-The network connected to VMs on the Azure Stack HCI cluster requires the following:

-- A dedicated scope of DHCP IPv4 addresses available for Azure Kubernetes Service and accessible by VMs on the Azure Stack HCI cluster
+The network connected to VMs on the Azure Stack HCI cluster requires a dedicated scope of DHCP IPv4 addresses available for Azure Kubernetes Service and accessible by VMs on the Azure Stack HCI cluster

-While not strictly necessary, we also recommend the following:

-- No VLAN tags, instead using access (untagged) ports on your network switches for the compute network used by Azure Stack HCI and the Azure Kubernetes Service VMs.
+While not strictly necessary, we also recommend avoiding VLAN tags on your compute network, instead using access (untagged) ports on your network switches for the compute network used by Azure Stack HCI and the Azure Kubernetes Service VMs.

 ## Next steps